OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Course and retreat participants at OAEC can also expect to experience powerful personal transformation, deep education and inspiring networking opportunities.

-Thanks to grant support we receive, the inclusive training fee is $850 per participant for individuals and $800 per person for members of school teams (2 or more from the same school).
+The course fee is $950 per participant for individuals and $900 per person for members of school teams (2 or more from the same school).
 This covers materials, instruction & staff costs and onsite accommodations including homemade, organic and vegetarian meals during the training.
 We cannot offer additional scholarships.
 Thank you for understanding the value of this opportunity.
-A $300 deposit per team member is due upon acceptance to hold your space.
+Payment in full is due at the time of registration.
+See the course registration page for our cancellation policy.

-By connecting to Common Core Standards and Next Generation Science Standards with a STEM focus, we support school teams in integrating the instructional school garden into multiple subject areas using place-based, experiential learning.
+By connecting to Common Core Standards and Next Generation Science Standards with a STREAM focus, the course supports school teams to incorporate school gardens into multiple subject areas using place-based, experiential learning.

-Contact Resilient Community Design Director Kendall Dunnigan to discuss your district’s participation.
+Contact Program Associate Cooper Freeman to discuss your district’s participation.

-Participants will be inspired to integrate the following content and place-based systems into their schools:
+Participants will be inspired to integrate the following ecological content and systems into their schools: